 A form P142 is retained in the supervisor’s file.
 It does not become a part of the employee’s personnel file unless it is used to support an overall rating of “Unacceptable Performance” on the annual performance evaluation OR unless it is used to support a written notice.

 Please contact Employee Relations or your Human Resources Consultant or Director before issuing any written notice.

 Written notices may not be issued to probationary employees.
-Please contact Employee Relations at 540-231-9331 or your Human Resources Consultant or Director for guidance.
+Please contact Employee Relations at 540-231-9331, your Human Resources Consultant, or Director for guidance.

 Written notices may be issued:

 The Commonwealth of Virginia’s Standards of Conduct Policy 1.60 groups conduct and performance offenses according to severity.
 Group I offenses are least serious; Group III offenses are most serious and usually warrant termination of employment.
 Written notices have an “active life” which varies according to the level of the offense.
 Employees may be suspended for offenses categorized as Group II or Group III offenses.
 Please see Attachment A of the Standards of Conduct Policy 1.60 or contact Employee Relations at 540-231-9331 for additional information.